rl-institut/simbev/README.md

-# Download and run SimBEV
+# simBEV

+Simulation of electric vehicle charging demand.

 ## Download/install

-- clone repository to your local machine
-- install requirements found in requirements.txt (virtualenv recommended)
+### Install using pip

+First, clone via SSH using

+    git clone git@github.com:rl-institut/simbev.git /local/path/to/simbev/

+Make sure you have Python >= 3.9 installed, let's create a virtual env:

+    virtualenv --python=python3.8 simbev
+    source simbev/bin/activate

+Install package with

+    pip install -e /local/path/to/simbev/

+### Install using conda

+Make sure you have conda installed, e.g. miniconda.
+Then create the env:

+    conda create -n simbev /local/path/to/simbev/environment.yml
+    conda activate simbev

 ## Run SimBEV

-- you can use a default scenario or define a custom one in the directory `scenarios`, see [scenario readme](./simbev/scenarios/README.md) for further instructions
+- You can use a default scenario or define a custom one in the directory `scenarios`, see [scenario readme](./simbev/scenarios/README.md) for further instructions
-- run main_simbev.py with the desired scenario: `python main_simbev.py <SCENARIO_NAME>`
+- Run main_simbev.py with the desired scenario: `python main_simbev.py <SCENARIO_NAME>`
   (defaults to `python main_simbev.py default_single`)
-- results are created in directory `res`
+- Results are created in directory `res`

 ## Set parameters for your scenario